-Serbia exclusive: WB financed water pumping project Kolubara mines which triggered tentions between Gov and EU, another view of looking5.
-February 2015. / News Serbia Energy
+Serbia exclusive: WB financed water pumping project Kolubara mines which triggered tentions between Gov and EU, another view of looking, News Serbia Energy

 In the previous days, an article of the journalist non-governmental organization BIRN (Balkan Investigative Reporting Network), raised a great hue and cry in our (non-)democratic society which is still (not) governed by basic human rights, the right to freedom of expression also being among them.